Binalong Bay - Bay of Fires

 The town of Binalong Bay is situated at the southern end of the beautiful Bay of Fires.
 The area is one of the most scenic and beautiful places in Tasmania, from the blue sea and fine white sand to the orange-tinged boulders that hug the coast.

-With so much natural beauty, it's no wonder that Lonely Planet named the Bay of Fires as one of the world's hottest travel destinations.
+The small beachside community boasts a beautiful stretch of clean white sand and clear water that has been luring holiday makers for decades.
+With so much natural beauty, it's no wonder that Lonely Planet named the Bay of Fires one of the world's hottest travel destinations.

 Located north of St Helens, this picturesque part of Tassie makes up the Bay of Fires Conservation Area - a protected coastal stretch from the seaside village of Binalong Bay in the south to Eddystone Point in the north.
 Its name refers to the Aboriginal fires seen along the coastline by Captain Tobias Furneaux when he sailed past in 1773.